 I really owe a debt of gratitude to my wife Kim for getting me into the business (she decided that web development wasn't for her and left for nursing school in 2003) and Matt for really helping my name become known in the Fox Valley area among artists and venues.
 I was even nominated, albeit indirectly, for some WAMI awards for websites I built for those clients.

 Things weren't always rosy though and sometimes I just didn't have any work.
-So I did some contract jobs for other area web design and development employers.
-For one reason or another there was never really a good fit.
-I won't divulge any of those here but you can always ask me if you like.
+So I did some contract jobs for other area web design and development employers to fill in the gaps.

 Giantseed Creative LLC

 In 2009 I formed Giantseed Creative LLC with Chris Robinson.
 He and I used to work together at one of the companies I did contract work for.
 The first year was great!
 We were getting clients without even trying and then it came to a halt.
 We had to work for each new project we got.
-That's when things started getting sour between Chris and myself.
+That's when the working relationship between Chris and myself began to fall apart.

 Partnerships are hard work.
 Just like any relationship it takes hard work, dedication, ambition and like-minded people to make it work.
-Chris and I had differing opinions about a lot of the aspects of the business and it got to a point that I had had enough.
-I left the company I helped build in July of 2012.
+Chris and I had differing opinions about a lot of the aspects of the business and I decided to leave the company I helped build in July of 2012.

 That's my one regret really.
 The company was named after Giantseed Records.
 A record label my cousin Matthew Golay wanted to create one day but sadly never got the chance.
 I really should have fought harder for it.
 It's a sore spot for me when I see the name.

 After leaving Giantseed Creative I formed Pixel Garden Studio LLC.
 Here I build and support high quality, beautiful websites, built with modern technologies and standards.
 I've been developing Pixel Works, which is a CMS (content management system) that allows anyone to manage their own website with no programming knowledge required.